Independent performance evaluations for CAOs, executive directors, and presidents.

 Not sure where to start?

-If your council or board is approaching evaluation season — or if you've already postponed one and you don't want to wing it again — start with a Clarity Call.
+If your council or board is approaching evaluation season — or if you'd like external rigor on this year's round — start with a Clarity Call.
 Thirty minutes.
 We talk about what your organization needs, what a BlueChip engagement would look like for you, and whether we're the right fit.

 For some organizations, a governance evaluation is the right starting point.
 For others, a Leadership Academy makes more sense — particularly when the gap is leadership development across a team, not the performance of a single senior leader.
 We'll talk through both on the call.